CIFASIS/object-detection-sptam/README.md

     sudo docker run --volume=<PATH-TO-ROSBAGS-IN-THE-HOST>:/rosbags -it  --rm --gpus all object-detection-sptam:kinetic bash

-And we need the caffemodel file:
+And we need the caffemodel file to, so we can mount the path where is the file pose_coco_Allconst_iter16000.caffemodel:

     docker run --volume=<PATH-TO-ROSBAGS-IN-THE-HOST>:/rosbags --volume=<PATH-TO-CAFFEMODEL>:/root/object-detection-sptam/data/caffeModel -it  --rm --gpus all object-detection-sptam:kinetic bash